How to Get Help for Child Abuse

 Getting Out of an Abusive Environment

 While the criminal justice system will handle a case against an alleged abuser, family courts generally address a child's welfare.
-This may include placement in a foster home; counseling services; or, if the abuse was at the hands of a custodial parent, termination or restriction of visitation rights.
+This may include placement in a foster home, counseling services, or, if the abuse was at the hands of a custodial parent, termination of custodial rights or restriction of visitation rights.

 One of the reasons people may not report child abuse is out of fear that it will break up a family and result in the child's placement in foster homes.
 However, child abuse itself breaks up a family and there are a variety of possible outcomes that could result from reporting abuse, all of which would be in the child's best interest.
-It's never too late to act and there are family law attorneys in your area who can provide you with a free and confidential review of your situation.
+It's never too late to act and there are family law attorneys in your area who can provide you with real solutions and peace of mind.